Nine Mile, Queensland

+Geography

+The land use is predominantly grazing on native vegetation.

 History

 Nine Mine Provisional School opened on 8 July 1901 as a half-time school in conjunction with Lavendale Provisional School, sharing one teacher between them.
 In 1908, Woodville Provisional School opened and the teacher was shared between all three schools.
-In 1909 Nine Mile Provisional School closed due to low student numbers.
+In 1909, Nine Mile Provisional School closed due to low student numbers.